ankitml/bottom/README.md

 - A combination of `MutationObserver` and `ResizeObserver` tracks pane creation, expansion, window resize, and streaming output to keep scroll targets up to date.
 - Scroll targets are chosen dynamically: an overflowing inner container is preferred; otherwise the document scroller is used.
-- Fallback scrolling relies on the final log anchor (or the deepest visible child) to keep the newest lines visible even when GitHub’s DOM structure shifts.
+- Fallback scrolling relies on the final log anchor (or the deepest visible child) to keep the newest lines visible even when GitHub's DOM structure shifts.
 The scroll button is hidden whenever the pane is closed or the logs no longer overflow.

+## Known Limitations

+- The extension only works on `https://github.com/*/actions/runs/*` URLs (job detail pages).
+- Very rapid DOM changes or unusual GitHub UI variations may occasionally require a page refresh.
+- The ~50 line threshold is a heuristic; short logs that still overflow may not trigger the button immediately.

+## Contributing

+Contributions are welcome!
+If you find a bug or have a feature request:

+1. Check existing [issues](../../issues) to avoid duplicates.
+2. Open a new issue with clear steps to reproduce (for bugs) or a detailed explanation (for features).
+3. Pull requests should include a brief description of the change and why it's needed.

+## License

+MIT License - feel free to use, modify, and distribute this extension.